 - A good quality shaving brush

-- Shaving bowl or mug – this is not a requirement but it comes in handy if you want to build lather quickly.
-If you don’t want to spend on such then any coffee mug will do
+- Shaving bowl or mug – this is not a requirement, but it comes in handy if you want to build a lather quickly.
+If you don’t want to spend on such, then any coffee mug will do

 - Shaving soap

-Equally as important to the shaving itself is the preparation prior to.
-This includes taking a hot shower or washing your face with the right pH balanced facial soap then applying hot towel afterwards.
+Equally as crucial to the shaving itself is the preparation before.
+This includes taking a hot shower or washing your face with the right pH balanced facial soap then applying a hot towel afterward.

 Step 1: Soaking the shave soap

 This really an optional step.
-Some men prefer soaking while others do not.
-I added it here just to give you a complete overview on the different options.
+Some men prefer soaking, while others do not.
+I added it here just to give you a complete overview of the different options.

 How long you’ll need to soak will depend on the product.
-In most cases, you’ll need to let it soak between 10 to 15 minutes so most men do this step prior to taking a hot shower.
+In most cases, you’ll need to let it soak between 10 to 15 minutes, so most men do this step before taking a hot shower.

-Don’t forget to soak your shaving brush in hot water to hydrate and soften the bristles in preparation for the lather process.
+Don’t forget to soak your shaving brush in hot water to hydrate and soften the bristles in preparation for the lathering process.

 How long you need to soak will depend on the type of shaving brush you’ll use.